Jay Onrait: Personal life

 Onrait was raised in Boyle, Alberta and Athabasca, Alberta.
 His father was a pharmacist in Athabasca, and Onrait held jobs at the pharmacy growing up.

 When Onrait graduated from Edwin Parr Composite School in 1992, he was given a $250 graduation award for physical education from the Royal Canadian Legion’s Athabasca branch, despite not taking any athletic classes in his final year of high school.
-In 2018, Onrait gave the Athabaca Legion a $251 refund at a fundraiser dinner for the Athabasca Regional Multiplex.
+In 2018, Onrait gave the Athabasca Legion a $251 refund at a fundraiser dinner for the Athabasca Regional Multiplex.

 Onrait has released two books.
 Anchorboy, which doubles as his autobiography, was released on October 1, 2013.
 Number Two: More Short Tales from a Very Tall Man followed on October 27, 2015.
 Both were Canadian bestsellers and released in paperback in November 2016.

 Since 2011, Onrait has compiled a best albums year-end list with TSN sports personality Dave Hodge.

 Onrait married Chobi Liang, a former TSN publicist, in October 2013, after splitting with Darcy Modin in 2002.